machulsky61/Residential-Analysis/README.md

 The collected information is organized into two main tables: the household table and the person table.
 For more details on the statement and resolution, please refer to the `.pdf` file located in the corresponding folder.

 ## Repository Structure
-The project is organized into several files and folders, each serving a specific purpose:

 - `/pdfs`: Statement and Resolution
 - `/datos`: Data used in the tests, as well as real data corresponding to the years 2016 and 2017 from the Permanent Household Survey in CABA (Ciudad Autónoma de Buenos Aires).
 -  `/test`: Test suites.